Talking about Pinterest and sharing my strategies is one of my favorite things to do.

-A great way to do that is with Tailwind tribes.
+A great way to do that is with Tailwind communities.

-Tailwind tribes are similar to group boards on Pinterest.
+Tailwind communities are similar to group boards on Pinterest.

-You add a pin to a tribe and in return you need to share some else’s pin on Pinterest.
+You add a pin to a community and in return you need to share someone else’s pin on Pinterest.

-- join tribes that are related to your niche, not general ones
+- join communities that are related to your niche, not general ones

-- look at the activity and make sure that the tribe is active, that people are regularly adding new pins
+- look at the activity and make sure that the community is active, that people are regularly adding new pins

-- before you join a tribe preview it to read the information and look at the pins that are posted to see if it would be a good fit for you
+- before you join a community preview it to read the information and look at the pins that are posted to see if it would be a good fit for you

 And lastly, you need to be patient.